VynDev/Anime-Hub/README.md

 Keep your anime lists on your computer with this desktop software.

-*Keep in mind this is currently a personnal project for learning purpose (C++/Qt), while I really want to finish it and do something nice, it might not be useful for everyone, see to goals of the project below*
+*Keep in mind this is currently a personnal project for learning purpose (C++/Qt), while I really want to finish it and do something nice, it might not be useful for everyone, see the goals of the project below*

 ## Goals of the project